 - Challenge: Local water availability

 - Outcome: Increased supply reliability

-- Volumetric Water Benefit: 94,257 m3/yr (24,900,060 gallons/year) increased recharge
+- Volumetric Water Benefit: 108,288 m3/yr (28,606,789) gallons/year) increased recharge

-- Additional Benefits: Groundwater level stabilization, improved community economic welfare & climate resilience
+- Additional Benefits:

+Groundwater level stabilization, improved community economic welfare & climate resilience

 - SDG Goal: 6.B

 To utilize the available storage, groundwater is extracted from wells located near the Crooked River during the winter, when streamflows are higher and demand is lower.
 The water is conveyed uphill to the ASR, where it is used to recharge the aquifer through injection wells and stored for use during summer periods of greater demand.
-This project has been completed and began delivering volumetric benefits in 2021.
-The City is taking responsibility for ongoing monitoring and maintenance.
+This project was completed and began delivering volumetric benefits in 2021.
+The City of Prineville is taking responsibility for ongoing monitoring and maintenance.